 Research group leader

-Viktoria de Carvalho, Chalmers University of Technology, Master’s program in Biomedical Engineering
+Sara Bauer, Chalmers University of Technology, Master program student in Biomedical Engineering